A Healthcare Fraud Defense Law Firm Serving Medical Billing Providers Nationwide

 According to federal data, only a relatively small percentage of billing fraud investigations lead to indictments, with an even smaller percentage leading to convictions.
 However, those that avoid prosecution are often those who seek experienced legal representation.
 Ignoring your investigation is perhaps the best way to put yourself at risk for facing charges.

-Put Oberheiden & McMurrey LLP’s Billing Fraud Experience on Your Side
+Put Oberheiden, P.C.’s Medical Billing Fraud Defense Team Experience on Your Side

-In health care fraud billing investigations, experience matters.
-You may be up against investigators and prosecutors who focus 100 percent of their time and effort on health care fraud enforcement and by the time you find out you are under investigation the government is likely already building its case against you.
-The health care fraud defense team at Oberheiden & McMurrey, LLP can level the playing field and we can help you take control of your situation.
+In healthcare fraud billing investigations, experience matters.
+You may be up against investigators and prosecutors who focus 100 percent of their time and effort on healthcare fraud enforcement and by the time you find out you are under investigation the government is likely already building its case against you.
+The healthcare fraud defense team at Oberheiden, P.C. can level the playing field and we can help you take control of your situation.
 Contact us today to learn more about:

-- Our decades of experience in health care law compliance and enforcement
+- Our notable experience in healthcare law compliance and enforcement

 - Our extensive track record in federal investigations